The Clear Edge

 • By month 6: 12 similar requests (pattern obvious)

-Without monthly mapping, you miss this until month 12+.
-You’ve turned away $8K-$12K monthly in natural expansion demand.
+Without monthly mapping, you don’t see this pattern until after month 12, by which point you’ve already turned away $8K–$12K in natural monthly expansion demand.

-With monthly mapping, the pattern is visible by month 3 (when the count hits 5+).
-You test the service.
-By month 6, it’s generating $8K monthly because you caught demand early.
+With monthly mapping, the pattern is visible by month 3 once the count hits 5+, you test the service, and by month 6 it’s generating $8K monthly because you caught demand early.

-The compounding pattern: opportunities exist → you don’t track → signals die → you stay stuck → opportunities multiply while you’re blind to them → plateau extends.
+Opportunities exist → you don’t track → signals die → you stay stuck → more signals pile up unseen → the plateau stretches longer.

 Let’s be precise about what monthly opportunity mapping prevents and what it costs.